 Author and artist Obi Kaufmann’s new field guide captures the majesty, history, and wonder of the Golden State’s woodlands.
 The Forests of California also offers a road map to safeguarding their future.
-Kaufmann sits down with Alta Asks Live to discuss the connections we share with California’s forests, how their maintenance impacts the state’s wildfire crisis, and where we might go next.
-Kaufmann will be in conversation with journalist and Alta contributor Matt Jaffe.
+Kaufmann sits down with Alta Asks Live and journalist and Alta contributor Matt Jaffe to discuss the connections we share with California’s forests, how their maintenance impacts the state’s wildfire crisis, and where we might go next.

 Inspired by decades of exploring the backcountry, Obi Kaufmann takes readers off the beaten path and challenges their conceptions of California by blending science with art.
 The Forests of California is the latest from artist-naturalist Kaufmann, the author of The California Field Atlas.
 The first volume of his ambitious new California Lands Trilogy, The Forests of California features hundreds of Kaufmannʼs signature watercolor maps, diagrams, and trail paintings.
 He weaves them into a poetic and scientific exploration of the extraordinary beauty and biodiversity that define the Golden State, which has been threatened by the climate crisis, wildfires, and extinction.